rejazer/RR-Biggest-Regular-Font-/README.md

 # RR-Biggest-Regular-Font-
-RR Biggest Regular Font is a modern typeface designed by rejazer in 2020
+RR Biggest Regular Font is a modern typeface designed by rejazer